-In 'Thawardar Pherumal V. Union of India' - AIR 1955 SC 468 the Supreme Court held that before an offer can become a binding promise and result in an agreement it must be accepted, either by words or acts.
-A person cannot be bound by a one sided offer which is never accepted particularly when the parties intended that the contract should be reduced in writing.
+In the case of Thawardar Pherumal vs. Union of India (AIR 1955 SC 468) the Supreme Court held that before an offer can become a binding promise and result in an agreement it must be accepted, either by words or acts.

+A person cannot be bound by a one-sided offer which is never accepted particularly when the parties intended that the contract should be reduced in writing.
 A promise cannot bind its make unless the promise has assented to it.
+Acceptance must be absolute and unqualified.